New coronavirus testing lab will produce faster, cheaper results for D.C.-area universities

 The schools will use a saliva-based test developed by the University of Illinois at Urbana-Champaign and used at universities and other organizations in Illinois, Wisconsin and California.
 The test has been validated in a clinical study but is awaiting emergency use authorization from the Food and Drug Administration, according to a website for the testing venture.

 In the Washington region, university leaders say the additional tests will allow for more surveillance monitoring.
+The caseloads at the four universities have been relatively low: AU has recorded 62 coronavirus cases among students and employees since Jan.
+25 and Marymount has logged 37 cases since Jan.
+19. Twenty-seven students and one employee have been sickened at Catholic since Jan.
+15 and two people have contracted the coronavirus at Gallaudet since Jan.
+16.

 And at AU, the lab will also help support a growing campus, said Fanta Aw, the school’s vice president of campus life and inclusive excellence.
 The university plans to invite 540 more students to campus next month, bringing the total population to nearly 800.

 But expanding can be difficult without fast testing, even as vaccines become more widely available, she said, adding that the need is especially important at universities without medical schools or hospitals.
 AU does not have its own facilities to process coronavirus tests, so samples are sent to New Jersey, Aw said.
 It can take more than a day for officials to receive results.